-Some of the major challenges identified for improving the pension system sustainability and which shall at the same time, contribute in improving the material status of the members and pensioners are:
+Some of the major challenges identified for improving the system sustainability and which shall at the same time, contribute in improving the material status of the members and pensioners are:

-- Application of the Law on Payment of Pensions and Pension Benefits from the Fully Funded Pension Insurance adopted in 2012, i.e. providing pensions and pension benefits for members of the second and third pillar.
+Application of the Law on Payment of Pensions and Pension Benefits from the Fully Funded Pension Insurance adopted in 2012, i.e. providing pensions and pension benefits for members of the second and third pillar.
 The pension system based on solidarity means that current contributors pay contributions used for pension payments to current pensioners.
 The one-pillar system pension depends on the contribution payments and is paid according to a legally defined formula.
 The Law on Pension and Pension Benefits from the fully funded pension insurance regulates payments of pensions and pension benefits from the compulsory and voluntary fully funded pension insurance.
 Members of compulsory pension funds obtain an already defined pension part from the first pillar and a part of the second pillar, which apart from contribution payment, depends on the contribution obtained after investing paid funds.
 Each member of compulsory pension funds has a personal account in which funds are paid as those funds are invested and multiplied and the member may have insight into the account at any time.
-This way, a greater responsibility of contributors regarding contribution payment is stimulated, particularly regarding the amount of the payment, because this affects the amount of the pension they receive, bearing in mind that pension amount depends on the return on investment. - Ensuring long-term sustainability of the pension system through monitoring the financial sustainability of the first pension pillar, assessment of the necessity for revising the criteria for insurers who need to stay (remain) solely in the first pension pillar, adjustment of the pension calculation and of pensions' indexation.
+This way, a greater responsibility of contributors regarding contribution payment is stimulated, particularly regarding the amount of the payment, because this affects the amount of the pension they receive, bearing in mind that pension amount depends on the return on investment

+- Providing sustainability of the pension system on the long run, through monitoring the financial sustainability of the first pillar and investing the assets into the second pension pillar, adaptation of the pension calculation and of pensions' adjustments.
 The pension system is financed from the contribution for pension and disability insurance which amounts to 18% from the salary.
-Even though the number of insurers has risen through new employments, the improvement of contribution payment system for pension and disability insurance is essential for increasing the contribution of the total income within the PDI Fund and decreasing the deficit.

-- Introducing new opportunities for investing the second and third pillar assets, by introducing more different types of investment portfolios adjusted according to the investment risk.
+Even though the number of insurers has risen through new employments, the improvement of contribution payment system for pension and disability insurance is essential for increasing the contribution of the total income within the PDI Fund and decreasing the deficit. - Introducing new opportunities for investing the second and third pillar assets, by introducing more different types of investment portfolios adjusted according to the investment risk.
 Investing the assets from the contribution into the second and third pillar has been made in compliance with the strict regulations stipulated by the law.
 This is due to the fact that in the period of introducing the laws on fully funded pension insurance (second and third pillar), the capital market was still not developed in Macedonia.
 Moreover, it takes more time for the fully funded pension insurance system to mature and for the citizens, through their education, to acquire higher level of knowledge in relation to the ways of investing the assets and to take over responsibilities in the segment of managing the account and funds investment.